 Your registration is internationally recognised, and will enable you in most cases, to be recognised, and register in any country that operates a nationwide independent registration system.

 REPS India is a member of the International Confederation of Registers for Exercise Professionals (ICREPs), which has members throughout the world.
-Through ICREPs, REPS India has a portability agreement in place with each of the other national registers - Australia, Ireland, New Zealand, Poland, South Africa, UAE and UK, meaning if you are fully registered with REPS India, you are automatically recognised in other ICREPs countries.
+Through ICREPs, REPS India has a portability agreement in place with each of the other national registers - Australia, Ireland, New Zealand, Poland, South Africa and UAE meaning if you are fully registered with REPS India, you are automatically recognised in other ICREPs countries.